Due to maintenance work, it will not be possible to buy tickets from SBB.ch between 07.02.2018, 00:00 and 07.02.2018, 02:00.

 Go to SBB.ch for access to your own personal ticket counter at home.
 You can buy tickets online for travel within Switzerland, display them on the screen and present them on-screen during the ticket inspection or print them out yourself.

-All you need is a device (PC, tablet, smartphone) with an Internet connection and a valid credit card (Visa, Mastercard, American Express Switzerland, Diners Club, myOne), debit card (PostFinance Card, Reka Card) or prepaid card (Visa/Mastercard).
+All you need is a device (PC, tablet, smartphone) with an Internet connection and a valid credit card (Visa, Mastercard, American Express Switzerland, Diners Club, myOne), debit card (PostFinance Card, Reka Card available from February) or prepaid card (Visa/Mastercard).

 Standard tickets for journeys within Switzerland.